APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 The Internship at OSU dates back to the 1960's.
 The date of our initial accreditation by the American Psychological Association was October 31, 1978.

-Please e-mail, call, or write if you have questions about our program.
+Please email or call if you have questions about our program.